jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_groups.rst

       | 1 |
       atlas>

-These is a real Lie group , so the data type is a RealForm.
+These is a real Lie group , so the data type is a Real Form.
 Again the underlying root datum of :math:`G` is the one for the simply connected group of type ``A1``::